aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 * Produces the previous successful result when a function is called repeatedly with the same idempotency key
 * Choose your idempotency key from one or more fields, or entire payload
 * Safeguard concurrent requests, timeouts, missing idempotency keys, and payload tampering
-* Support for Amazon DynamoDB, Redis, bring your own persistence layer, and in-memory caching
+* Support for Amazon DynamoDB, Valkey, Redis OSS, or any Redis-compatible cache as the persistence layer

 ## Terminology